 - involve, when appropriate, a language different from the student’s own.

-The Office of Off-Campus Study ensures that Colby’s programs abroad, as well as other programs approved by the College, must
+The Office of Off-Campus Study, located at DavisConnects in Grossman, ensures that Colby’s programs abroad, as well as other programs approved by the College,

 - provide an educational experience consistent in quality with the educational experience at Colby and that can reinforce, complement, and broaden a student’s educational program;